Earthquakes on April 3, 2026

 11.5 km---✓ ReviewedUSGS →

-On April 3, 2026 at 20:34 UTC, a magnitude 2.5 earthquake struck 89 km SW of Nikolski, Alaska.
-Coming 7 hours after a magnitude 2.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The event originated approximately 11.5 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.5 earthquake 89 km SW of Nikolski, Alaska at 20:34 UTC on April 3, 2026.
+This event falls inside the aftershock decay of a nearby magnitude 2.7 earthquake that occurred about 7 hours earlier.
+This was a shallow crustal earthquake, focused at 11.5 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 52.333°, -169.736°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 52.333°N, -169.736°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03